t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 However, edge computing also brings solutions in the security space: maintaining privacy by computing sensitive data closer to data generators is a major use case for IoT edge computing.
 An edge cloud can be used to take actions based on sensitive data, or anonymizing, aggregating or compressing data prior to transmitting to a remote cloud server.
 Edge computing communication brokering functions can also be used to secure communication between edge and cloud networks.

+# Conclusion

+IoT edge computing plays an essential role, complementary to the cloud, to enable IoT systems in some situations.
+This document starts by presenting use cases and listing core challenges faced by IoT, that drive the need for IoT edge computing.
+The first part of this document may therefore help focusing future research efforts on the aspects of IoT edge computing where it is most useful.
+A second part of this document presents a general system model and a structured overview of the associated research challenges and related work.
+The structure, based on the system model, is not meant to be restrictive, and exists for the purpose of having a link between individual research areas and where they are applicable in an IoT edge computing system.

 # IANA Considerations

 This document has no IANA actions.